-- 1. Suboptimal growth velocity or height z score <-2.0 SD or if children are downward crossing height percentile curves - 2.
-Weight or BMI z score <-2.0 SD or downward crossing weight or BMI percentiles curves - 3.
-Secondary or primary amenorrhea - 4.
-Delayed puberty - 5.
-Severe inflammatory disease course, especially when associated with decreased albumin level (<3 g/dL) - 6.
-6 months or longer of continuous use of systemic glucocorticoids."
+- a. suboptimal growth velocity or height Z-score < -2.0 SD or downward crossing of height percentile curves - b. weight or BMI Z-score < -2.0 SD or downward crossing of weight or BMI percentiles curves - c. secondary or primary amenorrhea if female - d. delayed puberty - e. severe inflammatory disease course, especially when associated with decreased albumin level (< 3 g/dL)" - f.
+6 months or longer of continuous use of systemic glucocorticoids.

-In addition, we strongly recommend considering obtaining a DXA scan of the spine and total body if there is history of "clinically significant fractures."
-These are fractures of the long bones of the lower extremities, spinal compression fractures, and 2 or more fractures of the long bones of the upper extremities.
+In addition, we strongly recommend considering obtaining a DXA scan of the spine and total body if there is history of "clinically significant fractures".
+These are: fractures of the long bones of the lower extremities, spinal compression fractures, and two or more fractures of the long bones of the upper extremities"

-Rate: Fair-B

-Obtaining a DXA measurement of the BMD of children with IBD at diagnosis will help identify children whose BMD is suboptimal during periods of rapid skeletal growth and bone mass accrual.
-This measurement will serve as a baseline measurement that clinicians can use for future reference.
-The awareness that a child or adolescent with IBD has suboptimal BMD could encourage clinicians to endorse general skeletal health support measures (eg, optimization of vitamin D status and calcium intake, targeted exercise, improvement of nutritional status) early in the course of the disease.
-This awareness could also encourage clinicians to focus on alternate therapeutic approaches to avoid medications, such as glucocorticoids, that may be harmful to skeletal development and consult professionals for primary or secondary amenorrhea, delayed growth, and delayed puberty.
-These measures can give young patients with IBD the best possible opportunity (given current knowledge) to reach their genetically programmed growth potential and peak bone mass.
+Rate: Fair-B: Obtaining a DXA measurement of the BMD of children with IBD at diagnosis will help identify children whose BMD is suboptimal during periods of rapid skeletal growth and bone mass accrual.
+This measurement will serve as a baseline measurement which clinicians can use for future reference.
+The awareness that a child or adolescent with IBD has suboptimal BMD could encourage clinicians to endorse general skeletal health support measures (i.e. optimization of vitamin D status and calcium intake, targeted exercise, improvement of nutritional status) early in the course of the disease.
+As well, this awareness could encourage clinicians to focus on alternative therapeutic approaches in order to avoid medications that might be harmful to skeletal development such as glucocorticoids, and consult professionals for primary or secondary amenorrhea, delayed growth, delayed puberty.
+These measures can give young patients with IBD the best possible opportunities (with current knowledge) to reach their genetically programmed growth potential and peak bone mass.

-We realize that screening all children and adolescents with IBD at presentation may not be practical in some areas and under certain circumstances, for example, when DXA technology is not available or pediatric software not installed in the equipment or if there are financial concerns.
-We then recommend focusing on screening pediatric patients with suboptimal growth and weight, menstrual irregularities, pubertal delay, greater inflammatory burden, prolonged glucocorticoid exposure and history of "clinically significant fractures."
+We realize that screening all children and adolescents with IBD at presentation may not be practical in some areas and under certain circumstances, for example when DXA technology is not available or pediatric software not installed in the equipment or if there are financial concerns.
+We then recommend focusing on screening pediatric patients with suboptimal linear growth and weight, menstrual irregularities, pubertal delay, greater inflammatory burden, prolonged glucocorticoid exposure and history of "clinically significant fractures".

-The type of fractures described in the recommendation above, represent "clinically significant fractures" in children, given the higher likelihood for hospitalization and surgery, as well as chronic pain and residual functional deficits associated with this type of fractures (90).
+The type of fractures described in the recommendation above, represent "clinically significant fractures" in children, given the higher likelihood for hospitalization and surgery, as well as chronic pain and residual functional deficits associated with this type of fractures .